RLee72/lkpho-Cloud-applications-with-Node.js-and-React/README.md

 # coding-project-template

-In addition, this repository also contains code from labs from the course that were not contained in the original CD220Labs folder
+In addition, this repository also contains code from labs from the course that were not contained in the original CD220Labs folder.
+See Hands-On-Labs